 - Grant Program Name: The specific program under which the grant was awarded.

-- Project Description: A brief summary of the project that the grant will fund.
+- Project Title or Description: A brief summary of the project being funded.

-- Award Date: The date on which the grant was awarded.
+- Award Date: The date the grant was awarded.

-The absence of a single, comprehensive list of federal grant winners is due to several factors:
+The lack of a single, consolidated list is due to several factors:

-- Data Management Challenges: Consolidating data from various agencies would be a significant technical undertaking.
+- Data Management Challenges: Consolidating data from numerous agencies with varying record-keeping practices is a monumental task.